Instrumental Variable Estimation for Compositional Treatments: Method Results

 Even in this low-dimensional scenario, DIR+LC suffers substantially from the misspecified second stage.
 It is not able to produce sensible estimates.
 We argue that this might be due to the ``forbidden regression'' issue.
 Furthermore, the naive regression is highly influenced by confounding.
-It even flips the estimated effect of two components, see Figure~\ref{appfig:negbinom_p3_Beta}.
-Nevertheless the remaining two stage methods, except 2SLS which ignores compositionality, perform reasonably well in recovering the true causal effect (see Figure~\ref{appfig:negbinom_p3_MSE}).
+It even flips the estimated effect of two components, see \cref{appfig:negbinom_p3_Beta}.
+Nevertheless the remaining two-stage methods, except 2SLS which ignores compositionality, perform reasonably well in recovering the true causal effect (see \cref{appfig:negbinom_p3_MSE}).